rafeulanamudoy/car-shop-client-side/README.md

 Project Link [ Car Shop](https://car-shop-dec70.web.app/).

 ## our site :
-- when users purchase product they can show their product in dashboard My Orders section.
+- When users purchase product they can show their product in dashboard My Orders section.
 - User can cancel their order if they want.
-- user can give their reveiw in My Reveiw section.user valiable feedback will show dynamically in home page
+- User can give their reveiw in My Reveiw section.user valiable feedback will show dynamically in home page
 - If admin login to the system they can manage all orders in Dashboard Manage Order Section
 - Admin can add Product dynamically in Dashboard Add product section.
 - After adding product by admin it will show dynamically in home section.